ading2210/website-rewrite/src/blog/posts/chrome_sandbox_escape.md

 - October 15 - The entire bug report became public

 ## Conclusion
-I guess the main takeaway from all of this is that if you look in the right places, the simplest mistakes can be compound upon each other to result in a vulnerability with surprisingly high severity.
+I guess the main takeaway from all of this is that if you look in the right places, the simplest mistakes can be compounded upon each other to result in a vulnerability with surprisingly high severity.
 You also can't trust that very old code will remain safe after many years, considering that the `inspectedWindow.reload` bug actually works as far back as Chrome v45.
 Additionally, it isn't a good idea to ship completely undocumented, incomplete, and insecure features to everyone, as was the case with the policy test page bug.
 Finally, when fixing a vulnerability, you should check to see if similar bugs are possible and try to fix those as well.

-You may find the original bug report here: [crbug.com/40053357](https://issues.chromium.org/issues/40053357)
+You may find the original bug report here: [crbug.com/338248595](https://issues.chromium.org/issues/338248595)

 I've also put the POCs for each part of the vulnerability in [a Github repo](https://github.com/ading2210/CVE-2024-6778-POC).